 Staff and parents/carers will work together to support pupils identified as having additional needs.

 Parents/carers will be involved at all stages of the education planning process.
 An appointment will be made by the class teacher to meet all parents/ carers whose children are being recorded as having additional needs.
-The SENCO/ Assistant SENCO will attend this meeting if the school or the parent thinks this is appropriate.
+The SENCO will attend this meeting if the school or the parent thinks this is appropriate.

 At review meetings with parents/carers we try to always make sure that the child’s strengths as well as weaknesses are discussed.
 Where we make suggestions as to how parents/carers can help at home, these are specific and achievable and that all parents/carers go away from the meeting clear about the action to be taken and the way in which outcomes will be monitored and reviewed.